Arsenic Poisoning (cont.)

 If the patient survives an acute toxic exposure, most will develop some degree of nerve damage to the peripheral nerves (sensory and motor disturbances); many survivors may have cardiac, liver, renal, and skin problems; the prognosis is fair to poor.
 Chronic poisoning and organic arsenic exposure have better outcomes with fewer and less severe problems.

-What foods (rice), products (apple juice) , or liquids (water) is arsenic found in, where it is used, and what are safe limits?
+In what foods (rice), products (apple juice) , or liquids (water) is arsenic found, where it is used, and what are safe limits?